Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Global well-posedness of GCP solutions on

 with $\psi_{m-1}$, $S_{m-1}$ and $V_{m-1}$ given in the previous step with $\psi_{m-1}\in \mathcal{C}([0,T_*);H^2_x(\T^2))$ and $\inf_{t,x}|\psi_{m-1}|\geq \delta^\frac12$.
 The Duhamel formula for \eqref{eq:QLS_m} is written as

 and the electric potential $V_{m-1}$ is provided by the Poisson equation,

 with $\int_{\T^2} V_{m-1}dx=0$.
 For the phase function, we first set $S_0=0$.
-For $m\geq 1$, we want to give s suitable definition of $S_m$ by adapting the idea of Definition \ref{def:phase} for $\psi_m$ as follows.
-As before, we define the velocity and chemical potential as
+For $m\geq 1$, we want to give a suitable definition of $S_m$ by adapting the idea of Definition \ref{def:phase} for $\psi_m$ as follows.
+As before, we define the velocity and the linearized chemical potential as

-and we will see below this definition is consistent by the positivity of $|\psi_m|$.
+and we will see below that this definition is consistent by the positivity of $|\psi_m|$.
 By \eqref{eq:QLS_m} the equation of $v_m$ is given by

 Thus following the idea of \eqref{eq:gradS}, we define $S_m$ to be the solution to the space-time gradient equation